Thursday, August 28, 2014

 You and your experience of the world together is the mind.
 When the mind disappears, then the Soul, the Self’ shines.

-When you realize the’ mind’ and the soul are one in essence, then the mind merges in the Soul.
-The Soul, which is present in the form of consciousness is the cause of you and the world, but it itself is uncaused.
+When you realize the’ mind’ and the soul are one in essence, then the mind merges with the Soul.
+The Soul, which is present in the form of consciousness, is the cause of you and the world, but it, itself is uncaused.

 Avadhuta Gita:~ The Atman cannot be purified through the practice of the six limbs of the yoga, or through the annihilation of the mind, or through the instruction of a teacher.
 The Atman is the Reality Itself and It is Purity Itself."